CiscoDevNet/terraform-provider-intersight/website/docs/d/fabric_port_policy.html.markdown

 * `account_moid`:(string) The Account ID for this managed object.
 * `create_time`:(string) The time when this managed object was created.
 * `description`:(string) Description of the policy.
-* `device_model`:(string) This field specifies the device model that this Port Policy is being configured for.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `UCS-FI-6536` - The standard 5th generation UCS Fabric Interconnect with 36 ports.* `UCSX-S9108-100G` - Cisco UCS Fabric Interconnect 9108 100G with 8 ports.* `unknown` - Unknown device type, usage is TBD.
+* `device_model`:(string) This field specifies the device model that this Port Policy is being configured for.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `UCS-FI-6536` - The standard 5th generation UCS Fabric Interconnect with 36 ports.* `UCSX-S9108-100G` - Cisco UCS Fabric Interconnect 9108 100G with 8 ports.* `UCS-FI-6664` - The standard 6th generation UCS Fabric Interconnect with 64 ports.* `unknown` - Unknown device type, usage is TBD.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.